na-na-hi/renget/archive/smgenlorePh2P2.md

 ***

    Finishing up, we're now back at Baba's place.
-She gets her pet inanimate skulls back under control *(too much rattling bones, 2spooky4u)*, and sighs because of saltwater rain and gangrenous skies indicate that 'it' really had woken up because of Persephone's fuckup.
+She gets her pet inanimate skulls back under control *(too much rattling bones, 2spooky4u)*, and sighs because the saltwater rain and gangrenous skies indicate that 'it' really had woken up because of Persephone's fuckup.
 What a shame.
    She decides to go full innawoods *(in divine terms at least)* and decides head into the far North to bunker it all out somewhere that's apparently being kept safe.
 As Baba and her house begin to pack up, she gives a bit of exposition while she works on a few new spells / potions, that she'd been around before this 'loop' and that all the Gods and the like were nothing more than in a peaceful period while *it* slept and had a nice dream.
 And now it'd just got loose again.

    What is '*it*?!' you say? ~~As if you didn't already know.~~